In final pre-election push, Biden and Trump gird for possible court battle | Politics

 Trump told reporters on Monday evening that Pennsylvania's plans to count mail ballots that arrive up to three days after Election Day would lead to widespread cheating, although he did not explain how.
 He urged the U.S. Supreme Court to reconsider its decision that left the extension in place.
 The court has left that possibility open.

 "Bad things will happen and bad things lead to other type things," he told reporters in Wisconsin, another battleground state.
-On Twitter, Trump said the court decision would "induce violence in the streets."
-The social media platform flagged his message, adding a disclaimer to the tweet that its content "might be misleading."
+On Twitter and Facebook, Trump said the court decision would "induce violence in the streets."
+The social media platforms flagged the posts, adding disclaimers saying the content "might be misleading" and that voting by mail and voting in person have a "history of trustworthiness".

-Twitter said earlier it would attach a warning label to any tweets that claim an election win before election officials or national news outlets do so.
+Twitter and Facebook both said they would attach warning labels to messages that prematurely claim an election victory.
 It is not unusual in the United States for states to take several days or even weeks to count their votes, and a record surge in mail ballots as a result of the coronavirus pandemic could draw out the process further this year.

 "Under no scenario will Donald Trump be declared a victor on election night," Biden campaign manager Jennifer O'Malley Dillon told reporters.
 Biden himself predicted a quick victory, but also sought to downplay the drama.